Tim55667757/TKSBrokerAPI/README_EN.md

 To view portfolio status and asset allocation statistics (by types, companies, sectors, currencies, and countries), use the `--overview` (`-o`) key.
 Additionally, you can specify the `--output` key and specify the file name where to save the portfolio in Markdown format (by default `overview.md` in the current working directory).
 The `--verbosity=10` key will output all debugging information to the console (not necessary to specify it).

-Also, you can use another keys instead of the `--overview` key, since TKSBrokerAPI v1.3.70: the `--overview-digest` key shows a short digest of the portfolio status, the `--overview-positions` key shows only open positions, without everything else, the `--overview-orders` shows only section of open limits and stop orders, the `--overview-analytics` key shows only the analytics section and the distribution of the portfolio by various categories.
-Key `--output` also overrides the output file for them.
+Also, you can use another keys instead of the `--overview` key, since TKSBrokerAPI v1.3.70:
+- the `--overview-digest` key shows a short digest of the portfolio status,
+- the `--overview-positions` key shows only open positions, without everything else,
+- the `--overview-orders` shows only section of open limits and stop orders,
+- the `--overview-analytics` key shows only the analytics section and the distribution of the portfolio by various categories.

+Starting from TKSBrokerAPI v1.5.* one more key has been added:
+- `--overview-calendar`, which only shows the bond payments calendar section (if bonds are present in the user's portfolio, see also sections "[Get extended bonds data](#Get-extended-bonds-data)" and "[Build a bond payment calendar](#Build-a-bond-payment-calendar)").

+Key `--output` also overrides the output file for all of additional keys.

 <details>
   <summary>Command to show user's portfolio</summary>